-Another incredible story revolves around the New York-based software startup company, Ultra Testing.
+Another incredible story revolves around the New York-based software startup company, Ultranauts.
 With more than 60 employees working remotely throughout 20 states, over 75% of them are individuals on the spectrum.
-Ultra Testing is a living, breathing example of just how valuable neurodiverse employees are.
-The company grows an average of 50% each year since 2013 when it was founded, 60% of its revenue comes from Fortune 500 companies and Ultra Testing has even won contracts away from major companies like IBM and Capgemini.
+Ultranauts is a living, breathing example of just how valuable neurodiverse employees are.
+The company grows an average of 50% each year since 2013 when it was founded, 60% of its revenue comes from Fortune 500 companies and Ultranauts has even won contracts away from major companies like IBM and Capgemini.

 These innovative companies have made it clear that there is a goldmine of untapped talent provided by neurodiverse employees.
 With the right program in place and proper education and training, companies can benefit greatly while providing meaningful careers for those on the spectrum.